suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 # Two ways to get started

-- Create a brand new app using `app-app --delta-hooks` (has React Router built in)
+- Create a brand new app using `app-app --delta-hooks` (has React Router built-in)
 - Add it to an existing app via `npm install`
   - `npm install react-router react-router-dom`

 ---

-# Lets add it to our One List App!
+# Let's add it to our One List App!

 ---

-# Adding the packages isn't enough
+# Adding the packages is not enough

 - We need to update our `index.js` to add _React Router_ support.